venksrid001/cowrie/architecture-design.md

 In this scenario, we need to make sure:

-Whenever, an attacker makes any changes to the file structure (create new folder, rename existing folder, delete any folder, create new file etc) then it should remain same for next time.
+1. Whenever, an attacker makes any changes to the file structure (Create new folder, rename existing folder, delete any folder, create new file etc) then it should remain same for next time.
+2. Metadata (e.g., last modified owner, last modified files, last modified directories, last modified time etc) for files and directories should not be altered.
+3. There should not be noticeable delay in the response.

 ### 4.4 Physical